 From the outset, the fame of the OSR and its illustrious conductor quickly spread beyond Swiss borders, leading them to become “extraordinary ambassadors” of our region; remaining an essential player in French-Swiss symphony and opera today.
 True to its history, the orchestra does everything it can to uphold its standing and remain at the highest level.
 To help the orchestra, the Foundation provides friendly, benevolent support.

-The Foundation wishes to thank Maestro Jonathan Nott, Artistic and Musical Director, Mr Olivier Hari, President, Mr Steve Roger, General Manager, the whole management and, of course, the musicians, for the care they put into giving the best of themselves and striving for excellence to bring quality concerts to the public.
+The Foundation wishes to thank Maestro Jonathan Nott, Music and Artistic Director, for sharing his passion and talent with us and giving us some very beautiful musical performances, and Mr Olivier Hari for his four years as President.
+We welcome the new President, Mrs Charlotte de Senarclens, with whom we are looking forward to working, and thank also Mr Steve Roger, General Manager, as well as the whole management team.
+Finally, we remain grateful to the musicians, for always giving the best of themselves and aiming for excellence in offering high quality concerts to the public.

 The Pictet Group Foundation is pleased to support the Orchestre de la Suisse Romande, which skilfully blends modernity with respect for tradition, both values that are dear to us.